 For a more comprehensive look at Trekaroo’s favorite family-friendly hotel properties in Washington DC read our article on Top Washington DC Hotels for Families.

 Watch the Changing of the Guard at the Tomb of the Unknown Soldier.
 Visit the eternal flame at the JFK gravesite.
 The Pentagon Group Memorial from 9/11 is heart-wrenching but rewarding, as is the memorial to the Challenger explosion.

-George Washington’s Mount Vernon Estate and Gardens – Take in a movie about the Revolutionary War at the Ford Orientation Center.
-Tour the mansion that was the childhood home of George Washington.
+At George Washington’s Mount Vernon Estate and Gardens take in a movie about the Revolutionary War at the Ford Orientation Center.
+Then tour the mansion that was the home of George Washington.